Wanna Play A Show at 5BAR?

 1. If you want to play here, please contact us wit the following info:

-1. Name of band, artist
+1. Name of band, artist, event

 2. How many performing groups you’d like to have on the night.
 It’s always best to combine 2-3 bands together, so there is more of a draw and audience for all artists

 3. Timeline, start end, exact times and date.
 Of course this can change, but start with an idea in mind.
-3 possible backup dates as well, unless you’re touring through
+3 possible backup dates as well, unless you’re touring through our area.
+We get loads of inquiries so be descriptive and specific, please

 4. Links to your music or art, not just a pic of the band